 The Zelcer group is located in the Department of Medical Biochemistry.
 Information on our research and group can be found on our website: http://www.zelcerlab.eu/.

 We offer you ample opportunity for development, deepening and broadening, additional training and a place to grow!
-Working at AMR means working in an inspiring and professional environment where development is encouraged in every respect.
+Working at Amsterdam UMC means working in an inspiring and professional environment where development is encouraged in every respect.

 If you would like to apply directly, please use the ‘apply’ button on this page.

-If you would like more information, please feel free to contact Prof. Dr. Noam Zelcer, via email@example.com.
+If you would like more information, please feel free to contact Noam Zelcer (Prof. Dr.), via email@example.com.

-Applications should include a CV, cover letter, and the contact information of three references.
-An assessment may be part of the selection procedure.
+Applications should include a CV, cover letter, and the contact information of two references.

 We look forward to meeting you!